Swizec/react-d3js-es6-ebook/manuscript/the-meat-start.md

 <!--- begin-lecture title="Congratz!" -->

 Congratz!
-You know everything you need to build visualizations with React and D3. 👏
+You know everything you need to build visualizations with React and D3. :clap:

 This is the point in tech books where I run off and start building things on my own.
 Then I get frustrated, spend hours Googling for answers, and then remember, "Hey!
 Maybe I should read the rest of the book!"